sreedevk/dot/README.md

 4. keyboard layout "UNKNOWN" at login
 5. Switch to niri
 6. some dependencies that require secrets start before agenix.service has had the chance to run
+7. add a timed service that does an nslookup and if the lookup fails, runs mullvad reconnect

 ## Distant Dreams
 1. Get rid of the dependency on a static LAN ip address (potentially using DDNS)